 On our way to our accommodation, we will stop at two of Iceland’s most epic waterfalls: Seljalandsfoss and Skógafoss.
 We will have time to explore these outstanding natural beauties.
 At Seljalandsfoss, we can walk behind the cascade (when it’s not frozen, of course).
 At Skógafoss, we can take the stairs and walk up to its top, from where we will be able to admire the landscape.

 We will spend the night in a small country hotel near the village of Vík.
-When the nights are dark, we will have the chance to see the Northern lights from here or to take a walk under the midnight sun in summer.
+When the nights are dark from September to April, we will have the chance to see the Northern Lights.
+In summer, soak in the Midnight Sun.

 Day 2 - Vík - Skaftafell - Glacier Lagoon - Höfn

 Day Two is also packed full of incredible sights!
 We will visit the Reynisfjara Black Sand Beach where we can see the famous for the Reynisdrangar sea stacks and the dramatic black basalt columns.
 Driving further east, we will cross the Eldhraun “fire lava” field, which is decorated by a fluffy layer of moss today.
 Then, we will drive to Skaftafell in Vatnajökull National Park where we will go for an adventurous glacier hike!
-(In winter, we will visit an ice cave instead of doing the glacier hike.)
+In winter, we climb through a crystal ice cave instead of the glacier hike.
 At the end of the day, we will stop at the site that is often nicknamed as the crown jewel of Iceland: Jókulsárlón Glacier Lagoon.
 This surreal lake with floating icebergs and the nearby Diamond Beach are Iceland’s most photographed natural wonders!
 After the long and wonderful day, we will spend the night in a hotel in Höfn, the lobster capital of Iceland.
+Ask your guide for tips to find the Northern Lights!

 - Reynisfjara - The Black Sand Beach